 Wilfred and Reine were married on October 20, 1945.
 They proceeded to love and raise a family of 5 children (3 boys and 2 girls).
 Wilf worked at Hudson’s Bay as an assayer in the research lab.
 After the war, Wilf’s sports changed to curling and golf and he also became an avid fisherman.
 Wilfred retired in the spring of 1983.
 After retiring Wilf and Reine spent many winters in Tuscon Arizona, returning to Flin Flon each spring.
 Wilfred passed away, surrounded by his loving family, on April 12, 2003.
 Wilfred proudly served his country and loved his family.
 A good life well lived for a fine decent honourable man.

 Information and artifacts courtesy of Reine Watt, Terry Watt and Deb Woloshyn.

 Wilfred would have carried a Sten submachine gun during the D-day landings, similar to this one shown below.
-The Sten can be found in several models, the one pictured here is a Sten MKV, produced for the Paratroopers.
+The Sten can be found in several models, the one pictured here is a Sten MKII, produced for the ground troops.
 It was an inexpensive firearm to produce, costing less than $10.00 per unit.
 It chambered a 9mm cartridge with a firing rate 550 rounds per minute and an effective range of 100 yards.
 Also shown is a magazine pouch or bandolier that allowed a soldier to carry an additional 30 round magazines.